nxcd/niffler/README.md

 > A minio based microservice to multi-cloud storage

-Niffler is a microservice, that provides endpoints to files management, it is necessary to give you a storage and, through minio, make it multi-cloud compatible.
+Niffler is a microservice that provides endpoints to files management, it is necessary to give you a storage and, through minio, make it multi-cloud compatible.

 ## Usage